apache/cordova-ios/README.md

 A. You can safely ignore this warning, it will not affect installation.
 The installer only installs for the current user, thus it does not need Admin privileges.

+Q. I get this "Invalid architecture" error.
+How do I fix it?

+A. The Active SDK for the project is set to "Use Base SDK", change it to one of the iPhone targets in the drop-down.
+Unfortunately this is a user-specific project setting and cannot be set in the Xcode template.

 BUGS?
 -----
 File them at [http://phonegap.lighthouseapp.com](http://phonegap.lighthouseapp.com/projects/20116-iphone)